Willy Adames Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.49 team ERA that ranks 20th among all league pitching staffs.
+- The Pirates' 4.47 team ERA ranks 19th among all MLB pitching staffs.

-- The Pirates surrender the fifth-fewest home runs in baseball (148 total, 1.1 per game).
+- Pirates pitchers combine to give up 148 home runs (1.1 per game), the fourth-fewest in the league.

+- Jackson (1-1 with a 4.46 ERA and 43 strikeouts in 42 1/3 innings pitched) makes the start for the Pirates, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.